Community and citizenship

 The Edward Gostling Foundation

 The Edward Gostling Foundation provides financial support to UK registered charities that are seeking to create significant and positive change to the lives of disadvantaged people; those living not only on a low income but who have the added ‘challenge’ of a long-term illness or disability.
 They must also support their charitable vision “that people living on a low income who have a disability or long-term illness should have as many as possible of the same choices, quality of life opportunities and aspirations as others more fortunate than themselves”.
-Small grants are available to support charities to help maintain an existing service.
-Capital Grants are also available to support the cost of funding a new project.
-Day to day operational costs will not be funded.
-Applications will be prioritised from smaller charities, operating at a local level, with an annual income of less than £1 million, who are making a significant impact in their local community and who may lack the time and resources to be able to focus on their fundraising.

 Apply here.